pablitovicente/restifyit/README.md

 ### @TODO (in the near future)
 - Add any useful Restisy plugins for a real world application.
-- Add dynamic loading of routes instead of using a configuartion array.
+- Add dynamic loading of routes instead of using a configuration array.
+- Integrate PassportJS (at least local and jwt).
+- Integrate mongoose.
 - Use gulp or grunt for having some development goodies like file watching and linters.
 - Use ECMA6 as much as possible.

+### @TODO (in the not so near future)
+- Provide sample pm2 scripts and configurations (including service instalation in linux).
+- Provide sample Nginx configurations.
 - Add some ACL module.
 - Add some caching module.
-- Integrate mongoose.
+- Integrate sequelizejs.

-### @TODO (in the not so near future)
-- Provide sample pm2 scripts and configurations (including service instalation in linux).
-- Provide sample Nginx configurations